Why Understanding the Global Ski Calendar Matters

 Oceania includes ski resorts in New Zealand and Australia, and the ski season here also runs from June to September, similar to South America.
 However, skiing in Oceania is generally smaller scale than Europe or North America, although the scenery is often spectacular.

-New Zealand has the best skiing in Oceania, particularly on the South Island near Queenstown and Wanaka.
-Resorts such as Cardrona, Treble Cone and Coronet Peak are among the most popular ski areas in the region.
-These resorts offer a good mix of beginner and intermediate terrain, and the landscapes are very dramatic, with mountains rising above lakes and valleys.
+New Zealand has the strongest skiing in Oceania, particularly on the South Island near Queenstown and Wānaka.
+Resorts such as Cardrona, Treble Cone, and Coronet Peak are among the most popular ski areas in the region.
+These ski areas offer a good mix of beginner and intermediate terrain, and the landscapes are very dramatic, with mountains rising above lakes and valleys.

 Snow conditions in New Zealand can vary depending on the winter weather, and some resorts rely on snowmaking early and late in the season.
 However, in good snow years, skiing conditions can be excellent, and the ski areas are usually less crowded than major resorts in Europe or North America.